We've independently reviewed this article to make sure it's as accurate as we can make it.

 When to Choose a Window Air Conditioner

-If you meet the right conditions, you can enjoy all the advantages to a window air conditioner.
-Quieter, more efficient, and typically cheaper – they’re the clear choice.
-As long as you have the right space.
+If you meet the right conditions, you can enjoy all the advantages of a window air conditioner.
+They’re more efficient and typically cheaper.

-Those conditions are: that you have a suitable window frame, a property you own (or a relaxed landlord), that the window doesn’t get too much sun, and that you can handle the installation (or hire an expert to do it).
+Those conditions for choosing a window AC are that you have a suitable window frame, a property you own (or a relaxed landlord), that the window doesn’t get too much sun, and that you can handle the installation (or hire an expert to do it).

 Portable/Window Units vs. Central Air Conditioners